olegedly/multi-agent-rag/PRD.md

 ## Problem Statement

-I am an experienced full-stack developer and frontend specialist entering the AI engineering freelance market on Upwork.
-My research (~150 real postings, June 2026) confirms that the highest-value, lowest-competition niche is **MCP orchestration + multi-agent systems + RAG** — clients explicitly post jobs for "agents + MCP server + RAG + inter-agent communication."
-However, I have no shipped portfolio piece in this space.
-I need a single demonstrable project that proves I can:
+Organizations across the public and private sectors need intelligent research systems that can answer questions grounded in authoritative, curated knowledge — not sprawling web searches or unverified AI hallucinations.
+From compliance officers querying regulatory libraries to policy researchers navigating institutional archives, the demand for **grounded, cited, real-time research assistance** over well-defined knowledge bases is growing fast.

+Building such a system requires mastery of the modern AI engineering stack:

-1. Build production FastAPI backends with Pydantic
+1. Production FastAPI backends with Pydantic
-2. Implement RAG with PostgreSQL + pgvector
+2. RAG with PostgreSQL + pgvector
-3. Build MCP servers as tool interfaces
+3. MCP servers as tool interfaces
-4. Orchestrate multi-agent systems with Google ADK
+4. Multi-agent orchestration with Google ADK
-5. Stream real-time agent output to a web UI
+5. Real-time streaming agent output to a web UI
-6. Containerize and deploy the full stack

-Without this demo, every proposal is a promise.
-With it, every proposal includes a live link.
+6. Containerized, deployable full-stack applications
+7. Route-based, corpus-scoped retrieval across multiple curated knowledge bases

+This project demonstrates all of the above in a single, deployable system: a multi-agent research assistant that serves grounded, cited answers from multiple curated public knowledge bases — each a first-class destination with its own route, its own corpus, and its own conversations.

 ## Solution

 An interactive multi-agent research system where:

+- A landing page introduces the system and lists the available curated knowledge bases
+- Selecting a knowledge base navigates to a dedicated route for that corpus
-- A user submits a research question via a web dashboard
+- The user submits a research question within the context of that corpus
 - Three specialist AI agents (Researcher, Critic, Synthesizer) collaborate via ADK to answer it
-- Agents search a pgvector knowledge base (RAG over the MCP specification + ADK documentation)
+- Agents search only the active corpus in a pgvector knowledge base — retrieval is scoped by `corpus_id`
 - The entire reasoning process streams to the dashboard in real-time — tool calls, intermediate findings, final synthesis
 - The system is config-driven: LLM provider, model, and API endpoint are environment variables
 - The frontend is a Vite + SolidJS SPA served as static files, connecting to the backend via `@tanstack/ai-solid`'s `useChat` hook over the AG-UI protocol
 - The system is Dockerized for deployment, with a native `fastapi dev` workflow for local development

-The demo is **self-referential**: it uses ADK + MCP to answer questions about ADK + MCP.
-This signals deep domain competence to potential clients.
+The architecture is intentionally corpus-scoped: each conversation is bound to one corpus from start to finish, every retrieval query carries the active corpus identifier, and adding a new knowledge base is primarily an ingestion and configuration task.

 ## User Stories

+1. As a visitor, I want to land on a main page that introduces the system and shows the available knowledge bases, so that I can choose where to start my research.
+2. As a visitor, I want to click on a knowledge base card to navigate to its dedicated route, so that I enter a research session scoped to that corpus.
-1. As a visitor to the demo, I want to type a natural-language research question into a web dashboard, so that I can see how the system handles my query.
+3. As a visitor, I want to type a natural-language research question and have the system retrieve context from the active knowledge base only, so that answers are grounded in the right source.
-2. As a visitor, I want to see each agent's reasoning and tool calls streamed in real-time, so that I understand the multi-agent collaboration process.
+4. As a visitor, I want to see each agent's reasoning and tool calls streamed in real-time, so that I understand the multi-agent collaboration process.
-3. As a visitor, I want the final answer to include citations from the knowledge base, so that I trust the output is grounded and not hallucinated.
+5. As a visitor, I want the final answer to include citations from the active knowledge base, so that I trust the output is grounded and not hallucinated.
+6. As a visitor, I want to know which corpus the current conversation belongs to, so that I don't confuse answers across knowledge bases.
-4. As a potential client, I want to query the system about MCP or ADK topics, so that I can assess the depth of relevant domain knowledge.
+7. As a visitor, I want to start a new conversation within the same corpus without leaving the route, so that I can explore multiple questions on the same topic.
+8. As a visitor, I want to return to the landing page to pick a different knowledge base, so that I can explore multiple corpora in separate sessions.
+9. As a visitor, I want each conversation to show a title so I can identify it, and I want a sidebar listing my current conversations in this corpus for easy switching.
-5. As a potential client, I want to see the system deployed at a live URL, so that I can evaluate it without running any code.
+10. As a potential client, I want to see the system deployed at a live URL, so that I can evaluate it without running any code.
-6. As a potential client, I want to see clean, production-quality code in a public repository, so that I can evaluate engineering practices.
+11. As a potential client, I want to see clean, production-quality code in a public repository, so that I can evaluate engineering practices.
-7. As the developer, I want the LLM client to be abstracted behind a single interface that supports both OpenAI-format and Anthropic-format endpoints, so that I can explain to future clients that adapting to their preferred provider is a configuration change (`LLM_PROVIDER`, `LLM_API_KEY`, `LLM_BASE_URL`), not a rewrite.
+12. As the developer, I want the LLM client to be abstracted behind a single interface that supports both OpenAI-format and Anthropic-format endpoints, so that I can explain to future clients that adapting to their preferred provider is a configuration change (`LLM_PROVIDER`, `LLM_API_KEY`, `LLM_BASE_URL`), not a rewrite.
-8. As the developer, I want the RAG pipeline to use pgvector for semantic search, so that I can demonstrate vector database skills.
+13. As the developer, I want the RAG pipeline to use pgvector with `corpus_id` scoping for semantic search, so that I can demonstrate vector database skills with multi-corpus isolation.
-9. As the developer, I want the MCP server to be independently runnable and testable, so that I can reuse it in future projects.
+14. As the developer, I want the MCP server to accept a `corpus_id` parameter so tools operate within the correct scope, and to be independently runnable and testable.
-10. As the developer, I want the system to run in Docker Compose with a single command, so that deployment is reproducible.
+15. As the developer, I want the system to run in Docker Compose with a single command, so that deployment is reproducible.
-11. As the developer, I want ADK tracing instrumented on all agent calls, so that I can debug and demonstrate observability awareness.
+16. As the developer, I want ADK tracing instrumented on all agent calls, so that I can debug and demonstrate observability awareness.
-12. As a user, I want the dashboard to persist my conversation history in browser localStorage, so that I can return to previous research sessions without losing context.
-13. As a user, I want each conversation to show an auto-generated title based on the first user message, so that I can identify conversations at a glance.
-14. As a user, I want a sidebar listing all my past conversations, so that I can switch between them easily.
-15. As a user, I want to delete individual conversations from the sidebar, so that I can clean up old sessions.
-16. As a user, I want to start a new conversation without losing my existing ones, so that I can explore multiple research topics.
 17. As the developer, I want the frontend to be a vanilla SPA (no Next.js, no Vercel) served as static files, so that I retain full deployment flexibility.

 ## Implementation Decisions